markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 As with most problems we'll face in programming, there will usually be a number of possible solutions.
 So between the two options above, we may not always lean towards one over the other, it will always depend on the problem trying to be solved.
 The key is to not let ourselves get overwhelmed by these decisions since we can always go back and change it if we end up not liking how it turns out (one of the many reasons we use Git), and we'll never know what solutions we like until we try them.

 For the sake of seeing how it works we'll go with the second option.
-The first one is a more than acceptable solution, but the second is going to let us see two style sheets in action.
-So let's get to it.
+The first one is a more than acceptable solution, but the second is going to let us see two style sheets in action, so let's get to it.

 ## Adding the second style sheet and overriding styles